 As mentioned above, program participants are defined as individuals who concluded an interview with the local Labor Agency (Agenzia del Lavoro).
 Figure 1 depicts the number of interviews conducted for each quarter since program start, hence the number of program participants entering the scheme.
 Numbers for the second quarter of 2014 are relatively low since the Agenzia del Lavoro of the PaT started conducting interviews in June 2014.
 In the subsequent two quarters, on average about 500 participants entered the program.
 There is a considerable peak in the number of interviews conducted in the first quarter of 2015 (890 interviews), while program participation decreases in the subsequent quarter to 659, and continues to decrease in the third quarter of 2015 to 478 new participants.
 Participation appears to pick up slightly in the fourth quarter of 2015 with 553 new participants.
 This trend continues for the first quarter of 2016 (635 interviews) but is reversed in the second quarter of the same year (455 interviews).
+This negative trend continues for the third quarter of 2016, which sees participation drop to a new low (377 interviews).
+For final quarter in 2016, the number of interviews rises again (446), reversing the downward trend.
+The noticeable drop in the third and subsequent rise in the fourth quarter of 2016 can be explained with a temporary stop of inscription for Track B in the third quarter of 2016.

-Figure 1 Number of interviews by interview quarter and age of participants
+Number of interviews by interview quarter and age of participants